dakami/jfe/README.md

 JFE is an attempt to move us towards system-wide ambient cryptography.
 It monitors incoming sessions for bytes declaring an expectation of cryptography, and silently fulfills that request, systemwide.
+This is different than some other approaches (Caddy, HAProxy) which (for now!) assume a peer is requesting cryptography.

 It's early code, and I expect it to be rewritten many times.
 OK!